• Skip to primary navigation

 Tulip Stitch

 If you love the texture of corner-to-corner crochet, the tulip stitch is for you!
 This unique stitch produces a scalloped border and a cool zigzag pattern.
-Its simplicity makes it a great beginner-friendly stitch for blankets of all kinds.
+Its simplicity makes it a great beginner-friendly option.

 Get the Pattern